 - Employment issues arising from corporate transactions.

 Ms. Sostowski works with higher education institutions to address the many employment-related issues they face.
-She regularly advises colleges and universities regarding compliance with federal, state, and local employment laws and regulations; employee leaves and accommodations; termination of employment and reductions in force; employee and manager training; internal investigations; drafting of policies, handbooks, and agreements; and wage and hour, worker classification, contractor, and compensation issues.
-Ms. Sostowski also represents colleges and universities in employment litigation matters.
+She conducts Title IX investigations and represents colleges and universities in employment litigation matters.
+She also regularly advises colleges and universities regarding compliance with federal, state, and local employment laws and regulations; employee leaves and accommodations; termination of employment and reductions in force; employee and manager training; drafting of policies, handbooks, and agreements; and wage and hour, worker classification, contractor, and compensation issues.
+Ms. Sostowski is a member of the National Association of College and University Attorneys (NACUA) and she has been appointed to the New Jersey State Bar Association Higher Education Committee.

 Electronic Discovery & Information Management Counseling